This section describes grading factors, procedures and common terms used in grading Canadian grain.

 - falling number

-The falling number is a measure of enzyme activity as a result of sprouting.
-It is a measure of how many seconds it takes for a plunger to sink through a paste made of ground grain and water.
+The falling number is a measure of alpha-amylase enzyme activity as a result of sprouting.
+It is a measure of how many seconds it takes for a plunger to sink through a slurry made of ground grain and water.

 The test works on the principle that the presence of alpha-amylase causes the gelatinized starch to be reduced to sugars, with a loss of viscosity.
 The loss in viscosity results in a lower falling number.
-Samples of grain with high amounts of alpha-amylase will have a falling number of around 70 seconds.
-Grain which is sound and has low levels of enzyme will have a high falling number, for example, 350 seconds.
+Grain which is sound and has low levels of alpha-amylase will have a high falling number, for example, over 300 seconds.
+Samples of grain with higher amounts of alpha-amylase will have a lower falling number.

 - fireburnt kernels